thunderbird/developer-docs/thunderbird-development/building-thunderbird/macos-build-prerequisites.md

 pipx ensurepath
 ```

-### Mercurial
+### Git

-As noted in the [Setting up a build environment page](../setting-up-a-build-environment.md), both `mozilla-central` and `comm-central` are version controlled with Mercurial.
-This means you will need to install Mercurial.
-Here is a quick command to install it with mercurial but for a more complete list of instructions, please see [Mercurial's download page on their wiki](https://www.mercurial-scm.org/wiki/Download).
+As noted in the [Setting up a build environment page](../setting-up-a-build-environment.md), both Firefox and Thunderbird source are stored in Git repositories.
+This means you will need to install Git if it is not already available.
+Here is a quick command to install it:

 ```
 brew install mercurial